camunda/camunda-docs-manual/content/user-guide/camunda-bpm-rpa-bridge.md

 # Telemetry

 At Camunda, we strive to offer an excellent user experience at a high and stable level.
-On a strict opt-in basis, we are looking to collect environment and usage data to improve the user experience for you further.
+On a strict opt-in basis, we are looking to collect environment and usage data to further improve the user experience for you.
 These insights help us to understand typical environment setups and product usage patterns and will be used to make informed product improvement decisions to your benefit.

 Find more information on the [general telemetry introduction page]({{< ref "/introduction/telemetry.md" >}})